Radiotherapy for oesophageal cancer

 Feeding tube

-Radiotherapy to the oesophagus can cause a sore throat and difficulty swallowing, which can make it hard to eat.
+Sometimes, radiotherapy can lead to difficulty swallowing, which can make it hard to eat.
 You may have a feeding tube put into the stomach before the radiotherapy starts.
 This helps make sure you are getting enough to eat.
 There are different types of feeding tube:

-- Nasogastric feeding tube – the tube is put into the nose and passed down the oesophagus into the stomach.
+- nasogastric feeding tubes are put into the nose and passed down the oesophagus into the stomach

-- Gastrostomy feeding tube – the tube is passed through the skin into the stomach.
+- gastrostomy feeding tubes are passed through the skin into the stomach.

 Liquid food can be given through the tube.
 You can go home with it in place.
 You, or any carers, can be shown how to manage the feeding tube at home with support from a dietitian or community nurse.